agermanidis/Antipersona/ARCHITECTURE.md

 [API rate limits](https://dev.twitter.com/rest/public/rate-limits) are never reached.

-### TimelineConstructionWorker
+### ListWorker

 This worker is triggered when the user chooses to shadow a new Twitter account.
 It populates our private list with the ids of the Twitter users that the Shadowed User is following.
-This is at most triggered once pern day.
+This is at most triggered once per day.
 This constraint arises both due to limitations of the Twitter API (updating a list often causes the `lists` API to enter a weird undocumented state where you can't add anyone to a list)